 In the past, investigations have not always yielded the most definitive results because it was difficult to identify enough markers capable of differentiating populations.
 However, recent development of fast-throughput sequencing has revolutionized our ability to identify hundreds of thousands of variable microsatellites and other types of genetic markers (see Lerner and Fleischer 2010).
-Thus, the sky is the limit with this technology.

 Tracking populations throughout the annual cycle

 Birds and other flying animals that readily disperse hundreds or thousands of miles to new breeding areas often have panmictic populations that do not show any evidence of genetic differences (Broquet and Petit 2009).
 This can make it difficult to use molecular markers to track populations throughout the annual cycle.
 There are three potential solutions to this problem:

 - Instead of randomly selecting variable low-quality markers from a small resource group to screen populations, we can selectively choose markers from a large pool to better optimize our resolution and ability to differentiate populations (as in Haig et al. 1997).
 This approach can provide genetic markers capable of high resolution at the population level, which can be used to monitor movements of different populations throughout the year.